buddhist-uni/buddhist-uni.github.io/_content/canon/an5.57.md

   - path
 ---

-> During their lives, beings are intoxicated with life and engage in misconduct by body, speech, and mind.
+> beings are intoxicated with life and engage in misconduct by body, speech, and mind.
 But when one often reflects upon [death], the intoxication with life is diminished.
-It is for the sake of this benefit that a woman or a man, a householder or one gone forth, should often reflect thus: ‘I am subject to death; I am not exempt from death.’